The fall of the ‘Woodford’ fund – and what it means for your money

 What lessons can you learn from this?

 A mismatch exists between what science knows and what people do.
+Here are three lessons we can take away:

-You need to avoid hype – control emotions and find a simple, systematic way to invest and stick to that.
+Find a simple, systematic way to invest and stick to that.

 It’s scientifically proven to be a better option anyway.